 Cruz Melendez would provide details of obtaining a fake ID for Aaliyah, allowing her to be married at age 18.

 Chicago physician Kris McGrath testified in court that Kelly had the sexually transmitted virus since 1994 and that he and his medical associates would regularly call Kelly to remind him to refill his genital herpes medicine Valtrex.

-The post R. Kelly Denied Bond, Will Remain at Metropolitan Correctional Center appeared first on The Source.
+The post R. Kelly Found Guilty of All Counts in Racketeering and Sex Trafficking appeared first on The Source.